Partners

 Applications will be reviewed and approved in the order that complete applications are received.
 Applications that are materially incomplete will not be considered.
 Applications received prior to the time and date specified above will be ineligible and not reviewed.
 The date and time for applications received by email will be the date and time specified by the email system currently in use by the Department.

-Within 30 days after receiving a complete application, the Department will (1) issue a Letter of Qualification confirming the applicant as a qualified film production entity and stating the maximum amount of tax credits available for this film production activity and the fiscal year from which the credits will be drawn; or, (2) notify the film production entity that it is not eligible for a tax credit.
+Within 30 days after receiving a complete application, the Department will (1) issue a Letter of Qualification confirming the applicant as a qualified film production entity and stating the maximum amount of tax credits available for this film production activity; or, (2) notify the film production entity that it is not eligible for a tax credit.

 Any decision made by the Department during the application process is considered final.